datatrail-jhu/03_fileorganization/manuscript/00_motivation.md

 ### Motivation quiz

+{choose-answers:4}
 ?
 What is the reason file organization caused a problem in the Duke scandal?

-A) It took a long time to discover the problems in the data analysis
+C) It took a long time to discover the problems in the data analysis
+C) The problems in the data analysis took a long time to find
+C) Lack of organization led to a delay in discovering the problems in the anlaysis
-b) The disorganized files led to a wrong analysis
+o) The disorganized files led to a wrong analysis
-c) The files were organized but the researchers wouldn't share them
+o) The files were organized but the researchers wouldn't share them
-d) The disorganized files led to people using the wrong data
+o) The disorganized files led to people using the wrong data
+o) The files were altered to deceive others before being shared

+{choose-answers:4}
 ?
-What of the following is not a step in Karl Broman's suggestions for project organization?
+What of the following is *not* a step in Karl Broman's suggestions for project organization?

+C) Create a set of folders at the beginning of every project
+C) Put all files for each project in a single folder
+C) Minimize the number of directories on your computer
-a) Slow down and make lots of notes for yourself
+o) Slow down and make lots of notes for yourself
-b) Have sympathy for your future self
+o) Have sympathy for your future self
-c) Have a standard system that you understand
+o) Have a standard system that you understand

-D) Create a set of folders at the beginning of every project
+{choose-answers:4}
 ?
 Which of the following is NOT a target audience of a data science project?

+C) You right now
+C) You at this moment
+C) You at the start of your project
-a) Your coworkers in six months
+o) Your co-workers in six months
-B) You right now
-c) You in six months
+o) You in six months
-d) Your boss in six months
+o) Your boss in six months

 {/quiz}